NEARFoundation/events-platform/README.md

     near deploy --accountId near-blank-project.YOUR-NAME.testnet --wasmFile PATH_TO_WASM_FILE

-Step 3: Set contract name in your frontend code
 -----------------------------------------------

 Modify the line in `src/config.js` that sets the account name of the contract.
 Set it to the account id you used above.